billxsheng/Blitz/README.md

 # Blitz
-Blitz: SMS-based NFL notification system that notifies users with no cellular data on real-time game scores. 🏈
+<b>Blitz:</b> SMS-based NFL notification system that notifies users with no cellular data on real-time game scores. 🏈